 They Want My Soul

 Since Spoon is clearly a critical darling of a band, one might feel compelled to treat the group’s output with a certain amount of skepticism.
-When you, unless you are a slavish follower of fashion, are told over and over again that something is great, you just don’t want to believe it, and you long to present a strong case for the opposite belief.
+When you are told over and over again that something is great, you just don’t want to believe it, and you long to present a strong case for the opposite belief.
 Very often, this is a healthy impulse.
 Once in a while, it isn’t.

 “They Want My Soul” is the band’s eighth album, and easily one of its finest.
 That we’re saying this nearly 20 years into Spoon’s career is a minor miracle, for alternative rock bands, if they last, don’t usually age well, and very rarely continue to put out their best work in later phases of their career, unless they happen to be Pearl Jam or David Bowie.
 If “They Want My Soul” was Spoon’s debut, it would insist on being hailed as a major masterpiece.
 Since Spoon has never made a bad album, we have to settle for labeling it with the damning-by-faint-praise “yet another great album.”
 Whatever we call it, we should be thankful for it.